 An impatient child at Christmas might rattle his presents to find out what he got.

 The rattlesnake one of the worlds most deadly snakes makes a rattling noise as it moves its tail.

-ex.
-The old professor loved to talk about history but in the middle of his lecture he would often start talking about politics or economics and ramble on for a long time and classes would always run over the normal time.
+Example: The old professor loved to talk about history but in the middle of his lecture he would often start talking about politics or economics and ramble on for a long time.